Education in Austria: Universities

 Despite the increase in the numbers of university students and the greater presence of women, universities remain primarily the domain of middle- and higher-income groups.
 The proportion of students from working-class backgrounds doubled from 7 to 14%, and the number of these from agricultural backgrounds increased from less than 2% to more than 4% between 1960 and 1990.
 But children of white-collar workers, civil servants, and the self-employed accounted for more than 80% of enrollments at Austrian institutions of higher education in the early 1990s.

 The country’s university system was free until 2001; since then studies have been subject to fees (€366 per term for Austrian citizens, about €700 per term for non-Austrians).
 In 2008, however, the government decided to abolish fees for students who complete their studies in the minimum time and are EU/EEA citizens, but not for others.

-Increased accessibility to university-level education has a number of consequences.
-The dramatic expansion in the number of students led to overcrowding at many institutions.
-Some critics maintain that the increasing number of students diminishes the overall quality of university-level education despite increases in federal investment.
-One obvious problem was that more than 50% of students enrolled at universities in the 1980s dropped out before obtaining a degree.
-Complex reasons account for this high drop-out rate.
-Some students simply enrolled to acquire student benefits; others study for the sake of personal enrichment without really intending to get a degree.
-Some are unable to complete their studies for financial reasons.
-Although a university degree provides students with a substantial amount of social status and better income opportunities, there has been an increase in “academic unemployment,” especially among degree-holders in the humanities and social sciences.